ColaCap/ColaCap.github.io/_posts/2024-12-27-fullstack-javascript-development-with-react-and-seo-optimization.md

 - **Features:**

   - Automates ISR to dynamically regenerate static pages.
+Without Vercel or a compatible platform, Next.js cannot use ISR effectively, as it relies on specialized infrastructure for on-demand static regeneration.
   - Distributes pre-rendered assets globally via CDNs for better performance and SEO.
   - Provides serverless functions for backend logic.
   - Seamless hosting for static and dynamic sites.